Cinnabon Cinnamon Rolls + Video

 Make Ahead Instructions

-The easiest way to prep this recipe is to do most of the work the day before you want to serve the rolls.
+The easiest way to prep this cinnamon roll breakfast recipe is to do most of the work the day before you want to serve the rolls.

-Then all you have to do is pop them in the fridge and bake them fresh the next morning.
-They are our absolute favorite.
+Then, all you have to do is pop your quick homemade cinnamon rolls in the fridge and bake them fresh the next morning!

 OVERNIGHT PREPARATION:

-2. Place the unbaked cinnamon rolls into the baking pans and place them in the refrigerator.
+2. Cover and refrigerate.
+Place the unbaked cinnamon rolls into the baking pans and place them in the refrigerator.
 The dough will slowly rise overnight.

-3. The next morning, remove the pans of Cinnabons from the refrigerator and bake.
+3. Bake.
+The next morning, remove the pans of Cinnabon cinnamon rolls from the refrigerator and bake.

 NOTE: They may need a few extra minutes in the oven to account for the cold dough, so be sure they are cooked thoroughly before you pull them out.